 Table of Contents:

 Copyright infringements are serious matters that can damage your business, not only in reputation but in lost sales.
-Don’t let competition and online scammers benefit off of your brand’s intellectual property (IP) and steal your revenue.
+Don’t let competition and online scammers benefit from your brand’s intellectual property (IP) and steal your revenue.
 In this guide, we’ll show you how to send a copyright infringement notice and other tools to help you take back what is rightfully yours.

 Copyright infringement notices are used to formally notify an infringer that their content needs to be taken down.
 In most cases, sending a cease and desist letter is the most appropriate notice to send when you identify infringement.
 However, a DMCA takedown notice can also be used in smaller-scale, internet-based infringement.